KCW89/telebort-core-programs/Program-W3 (ver.2025).md

-# Program E: Server-Side Development & Authentication
+# Program W3: Server-Side Development & Authentication

 ## Objectives
 Our goal is to enhance our curriculum by leveraging AI to create more effective and engaging content.
-Here’s what we’ll focus on:
+Here's what we'll focus on:
 1. Review Prompt Instructions: Analyze and refine the AI-generated prompts for clarity and effectiveness.
 2. Clarify Program Objectives: Deepen our understanding of the learning outcomes and ensure alignment with the curriculum goals.
 3. Develop Comprehensive Materials: Create detailed and well-structured teaching and learning resources to support both students and instructors.